hreyesm/inference-engine-with-bayesian-networks/README.md

 * [Authors](#authors)

 ## Overview
 A Bayesian network is a probabilistic model that represents a set of variables and their conditional dependencies through a directed acyclic graph.
-Given an event, the likelihood that such an event occurred as a result of one or more known causes (also called beliefs) can be inferred from a Bayesian network.
-For example, Bayesian networks could represent the probabilistic relationships between diseases and symptoms—given symptoms *S<sub>1</sub>, ..., S<sub>n</sub>*, a model can be used to calculate the probability of the presence of a disease *D* as a query *Q = P(D | S<sub>1</sub>, ..., S<sub>n</sub>)*.
+Given an event, the likelihood that such an event occurred as a result of one or more known causes can be inferred from a Bayesian network.
+For example, Bayesian networks could represent the probabilistic relationships between diseases and symptoms: given symptoms *S<sub>1</sub>, ..., S<sub>n</sub>*, a model can be used to calculate the probability of the presence of a disease *D* as a query *Q = P(D | S<sub>1</sub>, ..., S<sub>n</sub>)*.

 This project provides a generic inference engine using inference by enumeration with Bayesian networks.
 It receives a JSON file with the probabilities associated with each node on the network as input, and then writes the probability assigned to the query to an output JSON file.

 ## Installation
 Install from this repository:
 ```
 git clone https://github.com/hreyesm/inference-engine-with-bayesian-networks